Kate BystrovaKB

 (It's alright, we'll get there.)

 This isn't some bogus claim that never actually pays off, it isn't a trick.
-It just takes some forethought, communication and a bit of discipline.
+It just takes some forethought, communication, and a bit of discipline.

 And that's hard.
-Of course it's hard, because as humans we have a horrible time motivating ourselves to do more now so that we might reap the rewards later.
+Of course, it's hard because as humans we have a horrible time motivating ourselves to do more now so that we might reap the rewards later.
 And if that sounds a little too on the nose, I super recommend listening to the audiobook Hyperfocus by Chris Bailey.
 No affiliation, it's just helped me a lot :)

 Useful metrics for calculating PR value

 If you were trying to increase the amount you can benchpress, you probably wouldn't be tracking your progress with a pedometer, you know what I'm saying?
-You absolutely could track that number, because why not, you already bought the pedometer and your favourite Starbucks is a solid 1,200 steps from your front door… but it would be a pretty crappy indicator of your benchpressing progress.
+You absolutely could track that number, because why not, you already bought the pedometer and your favourite Starbucks is a solid 1,200 steps from your front door… but it would be a pretty crappy indicator of your bench pressing progress.
 (This is where things like vanity metrics get into it.)

 TL;DR: The thing you measure needs to make sense in the context of what you're doing and what you want to achieve.

-With every software in all the world coming up with its own analytics slap-on, it would be easy to just report on all of the things, but it's a waste of time.
+With every PR software in the world coming up with its own analytics slap-on, it would be easy to just report on all of the things, but it's a waste of time.
 Why?
 Because ✨ more is not always better! ✨ That's right.

 So, I can't tell you which metrics to definitely use.
 But, I can give you some options.

-• Media coverage – an old favorite but sometimes problematic metric, media coverage is nevertheless a strong contender if your goal is to increase brand authority or demonstrate thought leadership within a particular sector, or get in front of a specific audience – just so long as you remember that bigger isn't always better
+• Media coverage – an old favorite but sometimes problematic metric, media coverage is nevertheless a strong contender if your goal is to increase brand authority demonstrate thought leadership within a particular sector, or get in front of a specific audience – just so long as you remember that bigger isn't always better

 • Web traffic – this is the measure of how many people are accessing your online content at any given time.
 You can measure web traffic with tools like Plausible Analytics and Ahrefs, or you can use your site publisher's built-in analytics dashboard